kailash-manasarovar/statement/docs/timeline/2023/november.md

 - I ask for help from my managers.
 - I am ignored.
 - The other team member, Anthony Matlala, sides with Hans once he sees I'm getting no support from my managers.
-- At an offsite in Bali in May, I am threatened with sexual violence from a Rust engineer who has started that week.
+- At an [offsite in Bali in May, I am threatened with sexual violence from an "apparent" Rust engineer](../2024/may.md#the-pakistani-yorkshire-man) who has started that week.
 He has clearly been told to target me.
 Anthony is at the dinner table when this happens.

 ![Pakistani threats at dinner](../../content/images/pakistani-man-threatens-woman.png)